Sierra Leone marks 57 years of independence today – but there will be no celebrations

 But fifty-seven years on, those hopes and dreams have been shattered by corruption, poor governance, and lack of leadership.
 Where is Sierra Leone heading?

-Today, Sierra Leoneans are more divided than ever.
+Today, Sierra Leoneans are far more divided than ever.
 The recent elections held last month have left deep wounds and divisions.
 The country is financially bankrupt, after ten years of malfeasance, lawlessness and impunity by the outgoing APC.

 Today, Sierra Leone is still classed as one of the poorest nations in the world, despite massive wealth of natural resources, which according to estimates should generate an annual revenue of $500 million for the government.